keziah55/ExtraThesisMaterial/README.md

 is hosted [here](https://github.com/keziah55/DetectorBank).

 Each directory contains it's own readme, describing the files.
-These will be updated shortly.
+The 'OnsetDetector_testing' readme will be updated shortly.

+I've tried to tidy up the files, but let me know if anything is unclear.
-A number of the files use `SavePlot` or `SaveLegend` objects, which can be found [here](https://github.com/keziah55/save_plot).
+A number of the files may use `SavePlot` or `SaveLegend` objects, which can be found [here](https://github.com/keziah55/save_plot).